 Vaccinated individuals who are eligible for a booster but who would like to request an exemption from the booster requirement should request an exemption as soon as possible at covidvaccine.mit.edu or via the vaccine module on the Atlas app.

-Covid-19 vaccination is required for community members seeking to participate in MIT-sponsored international or domestic travel, unless the traveler has an approved medical or religious exemption.
+Community members seeking to participate in MIT-sponsored international or domestic travel must have up-to-date Covid vaccinations unless the traveler has an approved medical or religious exemption.

-In order to access MIT’s campus and MIT-sponsored events via the Tim Tickets system (MIT’s visitor pass system), invited visitors and event attendees must attest to being fully vaccinated against Covid-19 or having a religious belief or medical condition that prevents them from receiving the vaccine.
-Effective January 14, 2022, Tim Ticket users who are eligible for a booster vaccination must also attest to having received the booster shot.
+In order to access MIT’s campus and MIT-sponsored events via the Tim Tickets system (MIT’s visitor pass system), invited visitors and event attendees must attest to being up to date on their Covid-19 vaccinations or having a religious belief or medical condition that prevents them from receiving the vaccine.

 All other campus visitors and attendees of MIT-sponsored events are strongly encouraged to be fully vaccinated (with booster when eligible) against Covid-19 unless they have a religious or medical exemption.